PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 ![Animation 9]({{page.Animation9}})

-# Missing Feature: Defined Colour Transitions
+# Something That Won't Transition: Defined Colours

 A lot of CSS styling defined in Modena related to the standard `PseudoClasses` depends on changing the definitions of some pre-defined colours in the stylesheet.
 Changing the definition of `-fx-color` in the context of a `PseudoClass` can change the appearance of that `Node` without having to recreate a lot of complicated styling.